Results day, Clearing and Adjustment

 - Don't verbally agree to an offer until you're absolutely sure you want to go there

 Check UCAS Track to see if you’ve been accepted.
-Even if you just miss your grades, you may find your Conditional Firm or Conditional Insurance still offer you a place, as the university may be short of applicants or other offer-holders could've got worse results than you.
+Even if you just miss your grades, you may find your Conditional Firm or Conditional Insurance still offers you a place, as the university may be short of applicants or other offer-holders could've got worse results than you.

 If UCAS track doesn’t show you as accepted, it’s worth calling the university and asking directly if they'll accept you.
 If they don’t offer you a place on the course you applied for, they may offer you a similar course.